katjam/healthy-code-happy-people/presentation/SLIDES.md

 ```

 Note:
+- demo that this is not a lisp based syntax
+- in a REPL - so > is result of running line above
 - syntax confusing - Ironically, exp devs seem to have more trouble reading Elm than beginners
-- demo that this is not a lisp based syntax
 - uses comments, variables, functions, math and logic
-- in a REPL XXX
 - Concatenate strings with `++`
 - Division can be floating point / or integer //
 - Lists must contain items of same type